Listing specific documents by category, tag, and more

 wpcf- to the start of the custom field name, so if you create a custom field called 'color' with a value of 'blue' then the correct syntax will be

 wpcf-color:blue.
-This means that if you want to create a table displaying documents with a custom field value of 'blue' then you would need to add it as follows:
+This means that if you want to list documents with a custom field value of 'blue' then you would need to add it as follows:

-status option displays documents in the table based on their status.
+status option displays documents based on their status.

 The default status is